 Maracanda: ancient name of Samarkand.

-During excavations of the 10-13th century mosque, remains of the ancient temple of the Sogdians were found.
-Hardly anything is known about this period, although it is likely that Maracanda was sometimes visited by travelers who went from Babylonia, Assyria and Persia to China.
-(Their route was to become famous as the Silk road.)
+During excavations of a Medieval mosque, the remains of an ancient temple of the Sogdians were found.
+Hardly anything is known about this period, although it is likely that Maracanda was sometimes visited by travelers who arrived from Babylonia, Assyria, and Persia, and was also visited by people who came all the way from China.
+(Their route was to become famous as the Silk Road.)